saieswar1607/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

-****

-### Ex.
-No. :8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT
+### Ex.No.: 8 CONFIGURING ANALOG PORT TO INTERFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT

-## Date:
+## Date: 3.11.23
-###

 ## Aim:

-To configure ADC channel for interfacing an analog sensor and read the values on the com port
+To configure the ADC channel for interfacing an analog sensor and read the values on the COM port

 ## Components required:

-STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY , ANALOG SENSOR - 3.3V TYPE
+STM 32 CUBE IDE, STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY, ANALOG SENSOR - 3.3V TYPE

- ## Theory
+ ## Theory :

 ADCs are characterized by: